Fedora - minimal

 |VPN||You can use this template as basis for a VPN qube||Use the

 |DVM Template||If you want to use this VM as a DVM Template||Install

 A comprehensive guide to customizing the minimal template is available here

-In Qubes R4.0, sudo is not installed by default in the minimal template.
+In Qubes R4.0 the minimal template is not configured for passwordless root.
 To update or install packages to it, from a dom0 terminal window: